How 9/11 changed air travel: more security, less privacy

 DALLAS (AP) — Ask anyone old enough to remember travel before Sept.
 11, 2001, and you're likely to get a gauzy recollection of what flying was like.

 There was security screening, but it wasn’t anywhere near as intrusive.
 There were no long checkpoint lines.
-Passengers and their families could walk right to the gate together, postponing goodbye hugs until the last possible moment.
+Passengers and their families could walk right to the gate together.
 Overall, an airport experience meant far less stress.